mcharouk/aws/DevelopingOnAWS/Module_14/XRay/README_DEMO.md

 * update **City** lambda code, uncomment line 49 to 51 to generate random errors
 * execute testAPI.py to generate some errors
+* on application insights, a problem is detected.
+Logs might take time to appear in problem dashboard (2 mins)
 * Look at tracemap.
 Errors appears in Red
 * Look at traces, Errors appears clearly on the table
 * Click on a trace in error status, to see details